Guy-Ghis/compression-project/README.md

 # Compression CLI Tool

-A command-line tool for file compression using Run-Length Encoding (RLE) and LZ77 algorithms, implemented in both Rust and JavaScript.
+A command-line tool for file compression and decompression using Run-Length Encoding (RLE) and LZ77 algorithms, implemented in both Rust and JavaScript.

+---
 ## Features

 - Two compression algorithms: